baendlorel/rollup-plugin-func-macro/README.md

 ### Edge Cases

-Edge cases are also taken good care of!
+Edge cases are also taken good care of! like:

+- When using `__func__` inside the dynamic method name: replaced by `[Invalid]` and a warning message is logged to the console.

+- nested functions are supported

+- complex expressions inside dynamic method names e.g. `['get' + 'Data' + getName()](){ ... }` are handled too.
+It will replace the identifier with the string literal of the expression(Since evaluating them might be risky for side effects).

 ## Contributing 🤝